blippar/aragorn/README.md

 #### SuiteConfig

 A test suite describes a combination of tests to be run.
 It is composed of some configuration fields for the scheduling and notification handling.
-The tests are describe in the suite field depending on the type field (`HTTP` or `GRPC`).
+The tests are described in the suite field depending on the type field (`HTTP` or `GRPC`).

 | Name           | Type                       | Required | Description                                                                                                                           |
 | -------------- | -------------------------- | :------: | ------------------------------------------------------------------------------------------------------------------------------------- |